Fight against osteoporosis with naturopathy

 Horsetail (EPS):

-As this plant is naturally composed of silicon and potassium, it has remineralising properties that can be used to help consolidate fractures, bone fragility, post-menopausal osteoporosis, cramps and spasmophilia.
+This plant, which is naturally composed of silicon and potassium, has remineralising properties that can be used in the consolidation of fractures, bone fragility, post-menopausal osteoporosis, cramps and spasmophilia.

 Bamboo (TM):